Texas Health Catalyst Program Benefits

 Texas Health Catalyst showcases projects through Dell Medical School media, newsletters and events such as the annual Texas Health Catalyst Showcase.
 Teams also have access to exclusive networking opportunities with the Central Texas business and health ecosystem.

 Startup Support & Entrepreneurial Skills Development

 The program aids investigators in their customer discovery process through collaboration with the National Science Foundation’s Innovation Corps.
 Texas Health Catalyst supports researchers interested in spinning out their technologies into startups by providing resources for startup formation and early fundraising through small-business grants.
-Texas Health CoLab, which houses Texas Health Catalyst, offers other resources.
+The CoLab at Dell Med, which houses Texas Health Catalyst, offers other resources.